sebinsua/dotcom/posts/algorithmic-bathwater.md

         - Firstly, recursion presents you with limits due to the maximum recursion depth of your chosen programming language.

         - But more importantly, recursion provides a natural mechanism for backtracking as you can simply return from a recursive call to ‘undo’ the last step.
 On the other hand, iteration with an explicit stack requires you to implement backtracking manually by either copying data structures into each stack item (so that dropping stack items is effectively backtracking) or by using shared state and carefully rolling back changes to this.

+        - More subjectively, some people have preferences for recursion as it is a more intuitive mathematical representation of a problem, while others prefer iteration as it is more explicit and easier to debug/trace.

    2. Do you need to fill or quantify contiguous regions in a matrix?